hackoregon/archive-campaign-finance-SpatialDatabase/Docs/PostGIS-Setup.md

 ./oregon.bash
 ```

-Like the previous download script, they will run longer the first time while downloading the raw data from the TIGER FTP site.
+Like the previous download script, they will run longer the first time while downloading the raw data from the TIGER/Line® FTP site.
 Later ones will only download changed ZIP archives.

-## Loading the ORESTAR database
+## Loading the ORESTAR database (optional)

 This step is optional - so far we don't have any spatial use cases for this database.
 But if you want to explore it, here's how: